Middleton, Greater Manchester: 1700-1900

 Industrial scale textile manufacture was introduced to Middleton as a result of the Industrial Revolution.
-Middleton became a centre for silk production in the 18th century, which developed into a cotton spinning industry by the mid-19th century and which continued through to the mid-20th century.
+It became a centre for silk production in the 18th century, which developed into a cotton spinning industry by the mid-19th century and which continued through to the mid-20th century.
 This transition gave rise to Middleton as a mill town.

-The town's local newspaper, the Middleton Guardian has a history going back to Victorian times. copies can be found in the local library of every publication since 1908.
+The town's local newspaper, the Middleton Guardian has a history going back to Victorian times;copies can be found in Middleton Library of every publication since 1908.

-JW Lees houses its brewery at Middleton Junction.
-The brewery owns several pubs in the Greater Manchester area.
+1900-present day

-The town was linked to the national rail network until 1964 when Middleton and Middleton Junction railway stations closed to passengers.
-Mills Hill and Moston are now the nearest stations.
+The town was linked to the national rail network until 1964, when and stations were closed as part of the Beeching Axe.